Reed-Statistics/thesis_white/writing/research_log.md

 To quantify uncertainty, rather than finding an exact mathematical formula for the standard errors of the estimates, I bootstrapped the results for both the direct mean estimate and the hierarchial bayesian model.
 The direct mean bootstrap loop takes just a few minutes to run, but the HB model took overnight (approx 11-12 hours) to get 1000 bootstrap estimates.

+Also: (Did this today (Monday) morning).
+I worked through Finley's code and fit a model which gave different (but not wildly different) results.

 ### Upcoming Work